 Instead, some of the Comet Lake-S motherboards will have PCIe overclocking capabilities.
 This will give serious overclocking enthusiasts the ability to truly squeeze out every last drop of power from their system, including from the motherboard itself.

 So, There You Have It

-Those are the major features of Intel’s upcoming 10th Gen Comet Lake-S CPUs.
+Those are the major features of Intel’s 10th Gen Comet Lake-S CPUs.
 With each of these features in mind, along with the things Intel hasn’t included, it will be interesting to see how they shape up against AMD’s Ryzen 3000 series.
 Will they be enough to turn the tide back in Intel’s direction?
 We’ll have to wait and see.

 If you are interested in making the upgrade when the processors are released, make sure to get in contact with our expert Chillblast sales team.
 Taking onboard your every need, they’ll create a stellar PC for you down to the nuts and bolts.